 Planning policies generally require the provision of affordable housing as part of market-led housing schemes.
 This is an important dimension of ensuring sustainable development.
 Early identification and collaboration with potential partner housing associations (Registered Providers) is vital.
 In addition, more information and advice on specific issues, and some case studies of recent schemes, are provided below.

-The county council is the adult social care authority for our district and, as such, are interested in ensuring that the current and future care needs of local residents are considered when developing new housing.
+The County Council is the adult social care authority for our district and is interested in ensuring that the current and future care needs of local residents are considered when developing new housing.

 Working with our partners is central to our aim of building enough quality affordable homes to meet the needs of our district and its communities.